CAP

-The CAP Web Site is not the official web site of the CAP Unit Veterans Association.
+The CAP Web Site is not the official web site of the CAP Veterans Association.
 Any opinions expressed herein are strictly those of the Web Site creator, Tim "CAPVet"Duffie, and the respective contributors.

 For the sake of simplicity, click on each link to visit the page.